 Sellers will benefit from utilizing an agent that fits this criterion far more than an agent who does not.
 We live in an online world where millions of people visit these places daily.
 It makes sense that a home seller would want to be in front of these people.
 Align yourself with a Realtor who has figured this out and is successful with it.

 Lori Thomas Dickert – Social Media Manager

 Use The Web Wisely

 The sale of a house is the outcome of a process that matches the right house, at the right price with the right buyer.
-And that can only mean one thing: visibility across the web and, particularly, in search.
-There are several things that every seller should do to increase the chances of a house sale’s visibility across the web.
+And that can only mean one thing: visibility across the web and, particularly, in the search.
+There are several things that every seller should do to increase the chances of a house sale’s visibility across the internet.

 First, location.
 In any listing make sure you put in as many details as possible about the location.
 Describe the house exactly and include pictures if possible.
 Two, video.
 The web is visual.

-Make use of YouTube and include a 90 second video showing the house and announcing all the necessary details of the sale.
+Make use of YouTube and include a 90-second video showing the house and announcing all the necessary details of the sale.
 Encourage sharing by including a call to do so for those who see it and may know someone who is interested.

 Be personal and personable.
 Remember on video people are connecting with you, as a person, first.
 The house is incidental.
 Third, be visual.
 Use large, well-lit photographs of the interior and exterior of the house to show as much detail as possible.
 People who find it on the web are not there.
 So it is important to give them as much visual information as possible.
-Four, use Google maps and Google Street View to “take the online visitor” there.
+Four, use Google Maps and Google Street View to “take the online visitor” there.

 Finally, five, make sure that you include all of this, incrementally in your Google+ posts.
 Executed right, with a sufficient level of engagement, the chances of your house being seen by the right buyer increase exponentially.
 And the beauty of it is all this can be done at a marginal cost, with just a little time and a lot of careful thought.